dwatring/MTGCardPricing/README.md

 ### Features
 * `Simplicity` : TAB to create a new line, ENTER to update the current lines information!
 * `Multiple Sources` : Get pricing data from ChannelFireball, TCGPlayer, and SCG.
 (Coming Soon)
+* `Strong Search` : Search for foil versions, and specific printings of any card.
-* `Import ready` : Already have a digital list?
-Import it by placing the list in input.txt and clicking the read button!
+* `Import Ready` : Already have a digital list?
+Import it by placing the list in input.txt and clicking the read button.

 ### Dependencies
 * `WebLaF` : [WebLaF](http://weblookandfeel.com/) for the swing GUI look and feel.